v08nike/monthly-report.dev/README.md

 Inside event funcitons, they have to update chart data.
 So they call function in highchart_controll.js.

 #highchart_controll.js
-There are section that map_chart and bar_chart are updated."# monthly-report.dev"
+There are section that map_chart and bar_chart are updated.